QuanyuTang/Erdos-Problem-479-Note/README.md

-Q. Tang, *A Note on Erdős Problem #479: Infinitude of the Sets A(2^i) and Related Results*, December 2, 2025.
+Quanyu Tang, *A Note on Erdős Problem #479: Infinitude of the Sets A(2^i) and Related Results*, December 2, 2025.
 GitHub: https://github.com/QuanyuTang/Erdos-Problem-479-Note